 - The area under curve after peak force is reached divided by area under curve before peak force is reached.

 Texture profile analysis is one of our most popular tests to perform on a texture analyser.
 It is important however, to use an appropriate method for the physical property of interest.
-While it is possible to get an idea of adhesion from a TPA profile, it is better to perform another test designed specifically to look at adhesion.

 If you are unsure which method is appropriate to objectively quantify your behaviour or property of interest, feel welcome to contact us to discuss your requirements.